When you first held your baby in your arms, what else were you thinking about?

 I want to ask for 5 minutes of your time to do a short exercise.
 (I know how limited your free time is, mama.
 I wouldn’t ask, if I didn’t believe this to be vital to your success as a “Simple Mama.”)

 By the end of this exercise, you will gain:

 - A list of the 3 biggest obstacles that are in your way-right now

 Below, I’ve included links the google docs for the exercise.

-The first link is a sample one– with my personal answers in the fields.
+This link is a sample google doc– with my personal answers in the fields.